-Our Engineering courses in the Sacramento region offer an unforgettable experience!
-Your child will love getting hands on with a different project every week, like building, testing and modifying a machine or bridge using K’NEX® pieces or LEGO® bricks.
-Watch your child’s creativity flourish and confidence soar as he or she teams up with a partner to build these cool structures and participates in fun games and friendly competitions with other students.
+Our Engineering programs in the Sacramento region are designed for big time fun!
+Your child will have an amazing time working on a different hands-on project every week, such as constructing cool machines or bridges using LEGO® bricks or K’NEX® pieces.
+Watch your child’s creativity soar as he or she constructs these complex creations with a partner and challenges other teams to friendly games and competitions.
 It’s an innovative way for your child to think and problem-solve just like an engineer while developing crucial 21st century skills along the way!

 Think Like a Real Engineer!